 Creating a personal brand can be a daunting idea.
 Where do you begin?

-A great way we suggest to start right away is to build an All-Star LinkedIn profile, post consistently, and connect with others.
+A great way we suggest starting right away is to build an All-Star LinkedIn profile, post consistently, and connect with others.
 You can also check out the 10 Golden Rules of Personal Branding, written by Goldie Chan from Forbes, to help you craft yours.

 If you want hands-on guided help and personalized strategy, our Personal Brand Program may be right for you.
 Learn more about it here.